bytecodealliance/rfcs/accepted/wasm-gc.md

 `wasmtime::{Struct,Array}Ref`s are currently pointing to it.
 Cloning a `wasmtime::{Struct,Array}Ref` bumps the count, while dropping it decrements the count.
-This needs to be an atomic reference count because `wasmtime::Store` must be `Send` to work with async. `wasmtime::{Struct,Array}Ref`'s indirection will be a slight hit to performance, but this okay because I expect that performance of Wasm accessing GC objects is a much larger concern than that of the host accessing GC objects, and it gives us the following properties:
+This needs to be an atomic reference count because `wasmtime::Store` must be `Send` to work with async.
+Altogether, this gives us the following desirable
+properties:

-* Updating pointers to GC objects (when we have a moving GC) is easy.
+* Updating pointers to GC objects (for moving GC) is easy.
 We don't need to figure out how to track `wasmtime::{Struct,Array}Ref`s on the stack (which is hard without move constructors) or elsewhere in the native heap.

 * We do *not* need to protect every object field access with locks and atomics because the `wasmtime::{Struct,Array}Ref` accessors take a store argument and, because neither stores nor `wasmtime::{Struct,Array}Ref`s are `Sync`, that is proof that they are on the same thread.

+However, even with this scheme to avoid synchronization, manipulating GC objects from the host will be slower than from Wasm, since

+* the host accesses objects through an indirection, while Wasm has raw GC object pointers,

+* the host will be constantly rooting and unrooting GC objects as it traverses their fields and array elements while the Wasm instead has stack maps for identifying roots, and

+* the host doesn't have static type information while the Wasm does.

+But this okay because I expect that performance of Wasm accessing GC objects is a much larger concern than that of the host accessing GC objects.

 Similarly, the root set itself doesn't need a mutex because we only mutate it (other than its entries' ref counts, which have atomically-synchronized internal